 - Once a Traffic Calming Plan has been created, it will be shared with all fronting homeowners who will be affected by the installation of traffic calming.
 Residents will be surveyed, asking if they approve of the Plan.

-- For the City to move forward with installing Traffic Calming, a minimum of half (50%) of all fronting homeowners must respond to the survey and of that, at least two-thirds (67%) must approve of the plan.
+- For the City to move forward with installing Traffic Calming, a minimum of one third (33%) of all fronting homeowners must respond to the survey and of that, at least two-thirds (67%) must approve of the plan.

 - If support for the Traffic Calming Plan is not received, the City may either return to Step 4 and amend the Plan, or we may choose to not install Traffic Calming on your street at that time.